dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 more constructors.
 A constructor which is declared in an extension type declaration is also known as an _extension type constructor_.

-*The purpose of having an extension type constructor is that it bundles an approach for building an instance of the representation type of an extension type declaration _DV_ with _DV_ itself, which makes it easy to recognize that this is a way to obtain a value of that extension type.
-It can also be used to verify that an existing object (provided as an actual argument to the constructor) satisfies the requirements for having that extension type.*
+*The purpose of having an extension type constructor is that it bundles an approach for receiving or building an instance of the representation type of an extension type declaration _DV_ with _DV_ itself, and creating an expression whose static type is the extension type and whose value at run time is said representation object.
+Extension type constructor bodies can also be used to verify that the representation object satisfies the requirements for having that extension type.*

 The `<representationDeclaration>` works as a constructor.
 The optional `('.' <identifier>)` in the grammar is used to declare this constructor